Megabalanus tintinnabulum: Description

-M. tintinnabulum is a large barnacle, barrel-shaped or narrowly conical, up to 5 cm tall and 6.5 cm in diameter.
+Megabalanus tintinnabulum is a large barnacle, barrel-shaped or narrowly conical, up to 5 cm tall and 6.5 cm in diameter.
 It is distinguished from other members of the genus by having ungrooved growth ridges on the scutum and by the parietes having no spines or spiny projections.
 The parietes can be either rough or smooth, and they are sometimes slightly folded.
 The basal margin of the shell is either straight or slightly sinuous.
 The colour is a pale shade of reddish or bluish purple, sometimes streaked longitudinally with a darker or lighter shade and sometimes with transverse bands of colour.

 Distribution and habitat

-M. tintinnabulum is of tropical origin, perhaps being native to West Africa and parts of the Indo-Pacific.
+Megabalanus tintinnabulum is of tropical origin, perhaps being native to West Africa and parts of the Indo-Pacific.
 It is common on both the eastern and western coasts of India.
 It has spread to other parts of the world attached to the hulls of ships.
 It was observed on ships' hulls in the Netherlands in 1764, and in 1998, it was found attached to buoys off the Belgian coast.
 It was first observed in Western Australia in 1949 and arrived on the east coast of Australia by 1990.
 It is also found on reefs, bedrock, boulders, and timber structures down to about 40 m deep.